 Once you have an understanding of the differences between an asset and expense, you will want to make sure that they are correctly categorized and properly reported in your books.
 A cloud-based expense tracking app is an essential tool for small businesses.
 An app such as Expensify allows business owners to automate expense reporting, and simply scan receipts from any mobile device to be automatically reported in the books.
 Cloud-based accounting apps can save small business owners valuable time by eliminating manual double entry.
 Most importantly cloud-based apps will ensure you don’t miss out on any valuable tax deductions at the end of the year.
 While a few pens and paper, or office snacks may not sound like much at the moment, those expenses can really add up; meaning more money stays in the business come tax time.

 Misunderstanding the difference between expenses and assets is one of the four most common mistakes we see business owners making when it comes to expenses.
-Download our free comprehensive guide to understand the top small business tax deductions, and expenses to track that will leave you feeling relieved this tax season, and please reach out to us with questions or schedule a meeting at our CPA firm HQ in Jacksonville, Florida.
+Download our free comprehensive guide to understand the top small business tax deductions, and expenses to track that will leave you feeling relieved this tax season.
+Please reach out to us with questions or schedule a meeting at our CPA firm HQ in Jacksonville, Florida.